mobizt/FirebaseJson/README.md

 The easiest Arduino library JSON parser, builder and editor, v 2.2.7.

+FirebaseJson don't use the recursive call to parse or desialize complex or nested JSON objects and arrays.

+This make the library can use with limited stack memory device.

-Able to Parse, create and Edit the simple or complex (depth nested) JSON object by just specify the relative node/element path
+Able to Parse, create and Edit the simple or complex (depth nested) JSON object by just specify the relative node/element path.

 This library supports any Arduino based MCU, ESP8266 and ESP32 are recommended.